 Our network is learned jointly from scratch with a single ranking loss function.
 This structure allows for a lot of pre-computation in training and inference.

-When a new image is uploaded to Carousell, the model ranks a list of titles derived from hundreds of thousands of listings to find good suggestions in under 100 milliseconds.
+When a new image is uploaded to Carousell, the model ranks a list of titles derived from millions of listings to find good suggestions in under 100 milliseconds.

 We train our models across multiple GPU machines in parallel for hundreds of millions of steps (but keep training time down to a couple of days to allow for quick development).